Frequently asked questions

 Views are available for posts created after January 2017 on Facebook and after October 2022 on Instagram.
 Updates to views can take up to 17 days.
 This means the number of views visible for a post can be up to 17 days old and for posts newer than 17 days, it's possible that some would not have views available.

-Researcher Platform and Content Library API
+Secure Research Environment and Content Library API

 The API is also hosted in approved third-party virtual cleanroom environments such as the one provided by the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
 The user interface and feature support specifics of third-party cleanrooms depend upon the individual environments.
 The documentation of these user interfaces is outside the scope of Meta Content Library API documentation.